OmniForgeAI/AInsightDashboard/README.md

 # AI-Powered Business Insights Dashboard (with Fact Checker)

-Small, portfolio-ready Streamlit app that analyzes a retail-style dataset, shows KPIs, and generates **AI insights** that are **fact-checked** against the data.
+Small, Streamlit app that analyzes a retail-style dataset, shows KPIs, and generates **AI insights** that are **fact-checked** against the data.

 ## Quick Start